 Is there a cheaper alternative?
 Yes: Organise your own.

 What sounds like a daunting and expensive proposition, couldn’t actually be further from the truth.
+(Just remember to take out music festival event insurance for financial protection).

 Our first tip is likely the most vital.
 Without a venue, you don’t have a festival.
 Now the cheapest option is to throw up a tent in your back garden and see who turns up.
 However, the chances are that your garden can hold a maximum of 20 people and your nosy next door neighbours will have a few things to say when the local cover band start wailing out “Don’t Stop Believing” at 2am.